Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-two-review.md

 - As implemented in Python, the similarities and differences between the set, list, and tuple discrete structures
-- Given a specific problem to implement, an understanding of how to pick a set, list, or tuple discrete structure to contain data elements
+- Given a specific problem to implement, an understanding of how to pick a set, list, or tuple discrete structure to store the specified type of data elements

 #### Chapter 9 of Programming and Mathematical Thinking